 - 1. To prepare students for successful careers in Chemical Engineering and allied fields. - 2.
-To make them professional to apply the principles of Chemical Engineering in solving practical problems - 3.
-To develop the ability for designing chemical processes, equipments and plants with all constraints. - 4.
-To develop the skills necessary for advanced research in Chemical Engineering through the project work. - 5.
-To equip the students with state of art knowledge in Chemical Engineering including ethics, issues related to the global economy as well to as cultivate the skills of learning. - 6.
+To make them professional to apply the principles of Chemical Engineering in solving practical problems and designing chemical processes, equipments and plants with all constraints. - 3.
+To develop the skills necessary for advanced research in Chemical Engineering through the project work. - 4.
+To equip the students with state of art knowledge in Chemical Engineering including ethics, issues related to the global economy as well to as cultivate the skills of learning. - 5.
 To know the latest technological advancements in computing and applied domains of engineering related to economic, environmental, social, political, ethical, and sustainability aspects.